maryamsoftdev/maryamsoftdev/README.md

 - 🔭 I’m currently working on some basic vanila javaScript projects to have grip on Front-end.
 - 🌱 I’m currently learning Front End Webdevelopment.
-- 👯 I’m looking to collaborate on Instagram.
-- 🤔 I’m looking for help with JavaScript.
 - 📫 How to reach me:instagram-https://www.instagram.com/maryamsoftdev/
 - 😄 Pronouns: she/Her.
 - ⚡ Fun fact:I Love Programming and Fashion.